PROCESSING SCHEDULED FOR July 26!

 SPECIAL NOTE FOR END OF SEASON:

-The LAST weekend to butcher birds is November 15-16, 2014.
+The LAST weekend to butcher chickens is November 15-16, 2014.
 Please schedule any processing for that weekend or PRIOR.

 We will be doing OUR Turkeys November 21-23, and ONLY Turkeys that weekend.
 Thanks for understanding!